An Ear for Pythagorean Harmonics:

 Fishman, et. al., Consonance and Dissonance of Musical Chords: Neural Correlates in Auditory Cortex of Monkeys and Humans, J Neurophysiol 86: 2761-2788, 2001; link.

-3. As noted above, the complete Timing Devices paper is available for download, a .pdf file, 460 kB.
-Another web page presents the Abstract of the paper and the listing of Contents.
+3. As noted above, the complete technical paper is available for download, a .pdf file, 460 kB. ("An Ear for Pythagorean Harmonics: Brain Models Built From Timing Devices") Another web page presents the Abstract of the paper and the listing of Contents.
 This page offers only a reduced and simplified presentation of the Ear and the timing devices system.

 Return to contents.